CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/readme.md

 2. **Backfill additional tables**
 	Next use the [api script](../api/intersection_tmc.py) with `--agg` to backfill the aggregate tables between the date_installed and current date (exclusive). **Skip pulling data by omitting `--pull` flag.** See readme [here](../api/readme.md#how-to-run-the-api).

+	**Note:** If you do not have `airflow` user access, you can prepare queries for an admin to run with the correct dates and intersection ids.

 3. **QC Aggregate Tables**
     Check the data pulled for the new intersections to see if you find anything weird in the data.
 As a starting point, the following sample query can be used to check that the volumes correspond between `volumes`, `volumes_15min`, `volumes_15min_mvmt`, making sure to adjust all the datetime_bin filters and the intersection_uid filter.